mitchdavenport88/MSP1/README.md

 will collapse to a drop down menu in the header with the social links remaining at the foot of the page on smaller devices.

-In keeping which my minimalistic approach I’ve chosen to use two colours that contrast one another and will use these throughout - #FAFAFA (white) and #366788 (blue), which I found using ColorHunt.
-A lot of the images I plan on using are light in colour – so the white complements these whilst the blue offers a contrast where needed.
-I’m also planning on using the google font “Inter”, which is a sans-serif font – similar to what she uses now.
-This imported google font along with the use of letter spacing in my css will help me achieve this professional and artistic look.
+In keeping which my minimalistic approach I’ve chosen to use two colours that contrast one another and will use these throughout - #FAFAFA (white) and #366788 (blue), which I found using [ColorHunt.](https://colorhunt.co/) A lot of the images I plan on using are light in colour – so the white complements these whilst the blue offers a contrast where needed.
+I’m also planning on using the google font “Inter”, which is a sans-serif font similar to what she uses now.
+This imported google font along with the use of letter spacing in my CSS will help me achieve this professional and artistic look.

 The imagery used throughout this site will be a reflection on Alex herself being a photographer / artist first and foremost.
 The background of the home / landing page will be a full size image of Alex performing.
 A large image will also be used